yjmantilla/sovabids/README.rst

 .. after-init-label

-* sovabids is a python package for automating eeg2bids conversion.
+* sovabids is a python package for automating EEG/MEG to BIDS conversion.

 * **New to sovabids?** Start with the `Quickstart guide <https://sovabids.readthedocs.io/en/latest/quickstart.html>`_.